Ryan Murphy (swimmer)

-Ryan Fitzgerald Murphy OLY (born July 2, 1995) is an American competitive swimmer specializing in backstroke.
-He is a four-time Olympic gold medalist and the former world-record holder in the men's 100-meter backstroke.
+Ryan Fitzgerald Murphy (born July 2, 1995) is an American competitive swimmer specializing in backstroke.
+He is a five-time Olympic gold medalist and the former world-record holder in the men's 100-meter backstroke.

 At the 2016 Summer Olympics, Murphy swept the backstroke events, winning gold medals in both the 100- and 200-meter backstroke races.
 He also won a gold medal in the 4×100-meter medley relay with Michael Phelps, Nathan Adrian, and Cody Miller, and Murphy's backstroke relay leg broke the world record previously set by Aaron Peirsol in 2009.

 At the 2020 Summer Olympics, Murphy won a gold medal and set the world record in the 4x100-meter medley relay with Michael Andrew, Caeleb Dressel, and Zach Apple, in addition to a silver medal in the 200-meter backstroke and bronze medal in the 100-meter backstroke.

 Early life and education

 Murphy began dreaming of competing at the Olympic Games when he was seven years old.

-Murphy graduated from Bolles School in Jacksonville, Florida in 2013 and attended the University of California, Berkeley.
-Swimming for the California Golden Bears (Cal), he was an eight-time NCAA individual national champion, winning the 100-yard and 200-yard backstrokes in 2014, 2015, 2016, and 2017.
+Murphy graduated from Bolles School in Jacksonville, Florida in 2013 and attended the University of California, Berkeley where he competed in swimming under Head Coach Dave Durden.
+While competing for the California Golden Bears (Cal), he was an eight-time NCAA individual national champion, winning the 100-yard and 200-yard backstrokes in 2014, 2015, 2016, and 2017.